NoailletasJordan/satisfactory/src/pages/index.md

         avatar: images/review2.jpg
         content: >-
           It was a pleasure to work with Satisfactory.
-They totally understood what the challenge of my request was and handled them brillantly.
+They totally understood what the challenge of my request was and handled them brilliantly.
           100% would recommend !
       - type: review_item
         author: Richard Roe
         avatar: images/review3.jpg